SenseNet/sn-client/CONTRIBUTING.md

 This means that we use a develop branch for the main development.

-When you start to work on a new feature or bug you:
+When you start to work on a new feature or bug, you:

-1. checkout develop
+1. Checkout develop
-2. pull latest develop
+2. Pull latest develop
-3. create a new branch from develop
+3. Create new branch from develop
-4. make some changes in code or documentation
+4. Make some changes in code or documentation
-5. create a pull request to develop
+5. Create a pull request to develop

 ### Running package script